Early Warning Europe Mentor Academy

 This is an activity that aims to prepare mentors to provide effective assistance to companies experiencing difficulties across Europe.

 The Early Warning Europe Mentor Academy is a continuation of two previous international projects we have implemented as a Foundation: Early Warning Europe and Resc-EWE.
 It was in the Early Warning Europe project that we created and educated a community of more than 120 mentors in Poland and 1,000 mentors in Europe who have helped and continue to help entrepreneurs in crisis free of charge.
-The Early Warning Europe Mentor Academy project is aimed at both them and new mentors from all countries in Europe – to develop their competencies and exchange knowledge, experience and best practices.

 The Early Warning Europe Mentor Academy is an initiative of the European Union, within the framework of which the project “Improving the availability and scope of services for companies in financial distress” was created.
-It is being implemented by AARC Consultancy (Ireland), Erhvervshus Midtjylland (Denmark) and the Family Businesses Foundation (Poland).
+It was implemented by AARC Consultancy (Ireland), Erhvervshus Midtjylland (Denmark) and the Family Businesses Foundation (Poland).

 Family Businesses Foundation in the project